touchpi/touchpi-doc/docs/index.md

 Autorun touchpi in the login shell with:

 - `echo "ps -C start.sh >/dev/null && (ps -ef | grep -v grep | grep 'start.sh\|touchpi') || (./touchpi/start.sh &)" >>  ~/.profile`

+## Next Steps

+Next step is configuring touchpi with demo apps and developing your first app.<br>
+You will find more in the documentationn [touchpi.bruu.eu](https://touchpi.bruu.eu)